vcmi/vcmi/docs/players/Installation_iOS.md

 iii) To install the .ipa file on your device do one of the following:

-•	In AltStore go to >My Apps > press + in the top left corner.
-Select VCMI-iOS.ipa to install
+- In AltStore go to >My Apps > press + in the top left corner.
+Select VCMI-iOS.ipa to install,

-or

-•	Drag and drop the .ipa file into your iOS device in iTunes
+- or drag and drop the .ipa file into your iOS device in iTunes

 ## Step 2: Installing Heroes III data files